chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

    #. text goes here
    #. text goes here

-Use the number symbol (#) to let Sphinx handle the actual ordering.
+Use the number symbol (#) to let |python sphinx| handle the actual ordering.
 If the number list needs to change later, you don't have to worry about making sure the numbers are in the correct order.
 What an ordered list looks like after it is built:

 #. text goes here
 #. text goes here